Bachelor of Fine Arts (B.F.A.) Major in Studio Art (Teacher Certification in Art, Early Childhood through Grade Twelve)

 2. Complete a first level 2D and 3D Studio Art class in the third semester.

-8. Choose a single area of Studio Art as an advanced level track and take the subsequent level each semester through level 4 or 5.
+3. Choose a single area of Studio Art as an advanced level track and take one course in that area at the 3000 level and three additional courses at the 4000 level.

 Course Requirements